kliu128/cpp-cr-pc/README.md

 # cpp-cr-pc
 The Clash Royale Card Probability Calculator!
 This project is predicted to take about a month to complete so be patient young one!
-The user will enter his/her arena number, chest type, and the card wanted.
+The user will enter his/her arena number, chest type, and the rarity of the card wanted.
 From that, the program will give a probability of that card being pulled.